 - 4oz. feta cheese, crumbled (we use Valbreso)

 - 1/2 lb fresh baby carrots, tops snipped

 - 1 tablespoon unsalted butter

 This recipe will make more than you’ll need, but sausage freezes well, and and you might as well make some extra for a rainy day.

-Toast the seeds in a sautee pan over medium heat making sure to keep them moving to avoid burning.
+Toast the seeds in a saute pan over medium heat making sure to keep them moving to avoid burning.
 Remove from heat when the seeds become fragrant.
 Pound the seeds in a mortar and pestle until they are a fine powder.
-In a small bowl combine ground seeds with salt, paprika and cayenne.
+In a small bowl combine ground seeds with salt, paprika, and cayenne.
 Place lamb and fat in a large bowl and combine the spice mixture as well as the garlic and harissa.
 Place in the refrigerator until ready to grind.
 It is important that the meat is cold when ground.
-Grind in a meat grinder fittted with a small die.
+Grind in a meat grinder fitted with a small die.
 Make sure the equipment is cleaned properly.
 Like deer meat, lamb meat can be difficult to work with, so those preparing this meal in a commercial kitchen might want to use a product found on the Nella website (found here – www.nellaonline.com) where you can find various meat processors.
 Place the ground lamb in the bowl of a standing mixer fitted with a paddle attachment.
 Mix on low while slowly adding ice water.
 The mixture should be uniform and slightly sticky.
-Portion sausage into 1 1/2 oz-2oz portions, wrap lightly with caul fat and from into small patties.
+Portion sausage into 1 1/2 oz-2oz portions, wrap lightly with caul fat and form into small patties.